jewettaij/visfd/doc/doc_filter_mrc.md

 narrower than *thickness* will be lost after this operation is completed.
-This generally producing a smoother result, and avoids the sometimes undesirable sensitivity noise and small blemishes that ordinary [dilation](#-dilation-sphere-thickness) and [erosion](#-erosion-sphere-thickness) filters can suffer from.
+This generally producing a smoother result, and avoids the sometimes undesirable sensitivity to noise and small blemishes that ordinary [dilation](#-dilation-sphere-thickness) and [erosion](#-erosion-sphere-thickness) filters can suffer from.
 However, this blurring makes these filters unsuitable